Solar in Hartford, SD: 2026 Cost, Savings & Payback

 Hartford does not currently have standard net metering.
 However, Xcel Energy may offer alternative solar buyback programs.
 Contact them for current rates and policies.

-Is solar worth it in Hartford, SD?
+Is solar worth it in Hartford, SD in 2026?